metafates/Workflow/README.md

 > A modern replacement for `ls`.

-It's richer than ls (e.g. `git` integration), supports icons and faster, of course.
+It's richer than ls (e.g. `git` integration), supports icons and colors.

-Thought, I don't use that much since I use nushell and it has a better `cd` built-in.
+Thought, I don't use it that much since I use nushell and it has a better `cd` built-in.
 But that's what was my go-to choice before.

 ```bash
 # print files in the cwd with icons